tzerbe/tzerbe.github.io/_posts/2016-03-27-giorgio-agamben.md

 ---
 layout: post
-title: the future as told by giorgio moroder
+title: the future imagined by giorgio moroder
 tags: [envisioning_futures, lessons_from_music]

 ---